cerberus-zone/cerberus_website/docs/running-a-validator.md

 </div>

 ::: danger Cerberus chain not live
 The Cerberus chain is not live yet.
 This document previews how you will launch a validator once the chain is launched.
-See some of the areas marked in yellow for things that will need to be updated once the chain goes live.
+See some of the areas marked in yellow are for things that will need to be updated once the chain goes live.
 :::

 [[toc]]

 ::: danger Cerberus chain not live
 The Cerberus chain is not live yet.
 This document previews how you will launch a validator once the chain is launched.
-See some of the areas marked in yellow for things that will need to be updated once the chain goes live.
+See some of the areas marked in yellow are for things that will need to be updated once the chain goes live.
 :::

 ## Purpose of document